A good Honours degree (first or second class) or its non-UK equivalent in a relevant subject from a recognised British or overseas university.

 Months of entry

-Our MSc in International Finance and Economic Development provides students with a solid understanding of the key economic and financial issues involved in economic development, including:
+Our new MSc International Finance and Economic Development provides students with a solid understanding of the key economic and financial issues involved in economic development, including:

 - ‘macro’ issues in economic development such as rural development and urbanisation, industrialisation, the informal sector, the international context of development and policies for trade and growth, and the role of foreign aid;